Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 #3: Fast Finish Long Run

-This long-run variation can be used on the road or on the trails.
+This long-run variation can be used on the road or the trails.

-Many of us burn out at the end of a race, so it’s helpful to practice a strong finish to have some oomph at the end.
+Many runners tend to burn out at the end of a race, so it’s helpful to practice a strong finish to have some oomph at the end.

-When you know the finish line is approaching you want to be able to overcome your overtired body and mind to push when the going gets tough.
+When you know the finish line is approaching, it’s great to know you still have some gas in the take to push through when the going gets tough.

 How to do it: